Bunnies to the rescue as virus hits Belgian chocolatiers | Produced by Seattle Times Marketing

 Tongue well in cheek, he told public broadcaster VRT that the government had deeply pondered the issue of delivery rabbits’ movements in these dangerous times.
 The rabbits bring — Santa-like — eggs to the gardens of children, roving all over Belgium at a time when it is forbidden for the public at large.

 “The decision was unanimous: it is an essential profession.
-Even the police have been informed that they should not obstruct the Easter Bunny in its work,” he said.
+Even the police have been informed that they should not obstruct the Easter bunny in its work,” he said.

 There was a proviso, though.